 Many of our staff and coaches have skated or been involved with the club for many years.
 Many of our coaches are also former skaters and there are qualified coaches available to the skaters at all levels.
 Skate Oakville is honoured to have the world-renowned coach Michelle Leigh overseeing our competitive singles programming.
 Michelle continues to train international skaters from all over the world.
 On our Select training sessions, you will often find international skaters lacing up and training alongside competitive Skate Oakville skaters.
+The recent addition of coaches Meagan Duhamel and Bruno Marcotte, and our Competitive Pairs program, has also brought many new faces and international competitors to our sessions.

 In the 1960’s our club was roughly one tenth the size it is today and had a large family feel to it.
 We strive to create that same large family feeling to this day.
 While the skating programming has evolved, Skate Oakville continues to offer a skating program for every family member and level of skater.